6 Simple and Effective Ways to Create a File in Linux

 vi file.txt

-1. The > operator can create an empty file or overwrite an existing one.
+The > operator is used to create an empty file or overwrite an existing file.
+This command creates file.txt or empties it if it already exists:

 > file.txt